BA-LouisAndrew/thesis/log.md

 > Devlog will **only be updated from `main` branch**.
 Please don't update it anywhere else.

+## 08.05.2022
+- RabbitMQ -> Create Setup, consumer, producer + setup with express
+  - Very possible.
+Now PubSub is not hard
+  - Backbone of the project going forward
+- POC -> Create template with TS, middleware, linting for future uses
+- Database
+  - Use MongoDB atlas
+  - Create POC with Prisma as external ORM (type safety)
+  - Use redis for caching.
+Faster response time
+  - Set redis key/value pair, not available -> go to prisma (MongoDB)

 ## 06.05.2022
 - Took a look into how to setup RMQ
   - Cloud hosted AMQP